 In addition, we believe taking a sustainable investment view is more likely to create and preserve long term investment capital.
 Taken together, our purpose, vision and investment beliefs form the basis for our Responsible Investment Exclusions Policy.

 Consistent with our purpose, vision and investment beliefs, we may exclude investments in companies that do substantial and irreparable harm to society or the environment, provided it does not materially worsen the diversification or robustness of the total portfolio, and can be effectively managed.

 In determining whether to exclude any investment on this basis we would consider:

-We have determined the following products should be excluded on this basis - companies manufacturing cluster munitions, nuclear explosive devices or tobacco.
+We have determined the following products should be excluded on this basis - companies manufacturing cluster munitions, nuclear explosive devices, tobacco or civilian automatic and semi-automatic firearms, magazines, and parts that can be used to assemble prohibited firearms.
 We may consider additional products or services for exclusion in future against this policy framework.

 Our investment strategy contemplates an asset allocation which is likely to generate returns that demonstrate volatility over the short term.
 In contrast we expect distribution requirements to remain relatively over time.
 In order to account for investment risk or volatility, the assets of the Foundation are to be invested in such a manner as to achieve over the medium term a level of return in order to meet:

 Fluctuations in investment returns directly impact the level of income available for distribution, and also the Real Capital Base and hence the ability to grow distributions over time.

 The Capital Base of the Foundation was set at $371.422 million as at 31 December 1996.
 In February 2013 a Special Fund of $25 million was established as a response to the Canterbury Earthquakes.
 This reduced the Capital Base by $17.615 million to $353.807million.